 Titanium dioxide is similar to clay in soap – it tends to dry it out.
-The wood mold also insulates the soap, causing it to become quite warm.
 We found the combination of titanium dioxide, heat, and a water discount led to cracking.
 After tweaking the recipe a few times, we found an amount of titanium dioxide that led to extremely white bars without cracking.
 The key was soaping with slightly cooler temperatures (100-110 ° F) and placing the soap in the freezer for 24 hours.

 The soap is made with Baby's Breath Fragrance Oil, which is a soft and delicate scent that doesn’t discolor.
 The baby’s breath flowers used on top were purchased fresh and allowed to dry for several weeks.
 We picked off the flowers to sprinkle on top prior to soaping.
 Interestingly, we found that the flowers bled a yellow hue onto the soap.

 - Time to Complete: 1 hour

 - Kit Yields: About 3.5 pounds of soap

 Item#:IB002470 Varient/Quantity/Set: 0

 Item#:IB002149 Varient/Quantity/Set: 0

 Item#:IB002531 Varient/Quantity/Set: 0

 This soap has a simple and elegant design.
 It's scented with Baby's Breath Fragrance Oil.